 If you are using PowerPoint or any other software, after making a copy of the file in Google Sheets, you will need to download it in Excel format by going to File → Save As → Microsoft Excel.
 You must do this since these programs do not allow pasting graphs from Google Sheets.

-How can I change the aspect ratio between 4:3 and 16:9 and at the same time avoid element distortion?
+How can I change the aspect ratio and at the same time avoid element distortion?

 To do this in PowerPoint, click on the Design tab.
 Then, go to the Customize panel and drop-down the “Slide Size” menu.
 You will be able to freely set up the aspect ratio for your presentation.

-If the images get distorted after changing the aspect ratio nonetheless, the only way to fix everything is to readjust them one by one in the master slides.
+If the images still get distorted after changing the aspect ratio, the only way to fix everything is to readjust them one by one in the master slides.

 Other frequently asked questions